 How do I decide which flooring material is right?

-Consider your lifestyle and budget to determine which flooring material is the best fit for you.
-Some homeowners want to keep things straightforward with a sleek, resilient material like vinyl.
-Others don't mind the maintenance of hardwood if it means they get a classic look.
+Consider your lifestyle and budget to determine which flooring material is right for you.
+Some homeowners want to keep things uncomplicated with an updated, resilient material like vinyl.
+Others don't mind the maintenance of hardwood if it means they get a timeless appearance.

 • Does the room see a lot of moisture or foot traffic?